soumodiptab/terminal-file-xplorer/README.md

 # Terminal-Based-File-Explorer
-Terminal Based file Explorer with a normal mode for navigation and command mode for utility tasks
+This Repository contains the Terminal Based File Explorer built as part of Advanced Operating Systems Coursework.

+### Libraries Used:

+## Features:
 Put all files in a single directory for compiling use g++ *.cpp and then use ./a.out